How virtual Walking Football forged friendships during lockdown

 “But I grew up with brothers and hated that I had to go to cookery classes when they got to play football.”

-The person entrusted to rally the group through lockdown is England over 60s walking football manager, Stuart Longworthy – and he has relished the opportunity.
+The person entrusted to rally the group through lockdown is WFA England over 60’s football manager, Stuart Longworthy – and he has relished the opportunity.

 “At first I was immensely proud that We Are Undefeatable approached me – then I was thinking ‘what on earth is virtual walking football going to look like?’
 Stuart confessed.